ViaScientific/viafoundry-R-SDK/README.md

 ```

-### Accesing the reports and load files
+### Accessing the reports and load files

-You can access any files in the report section using SDK
+You can access any files in the report section using `SDK`
 ```R

 library(viafoundry)